 Q3.
 Is ChatGPT a large language model?

 A. Yes, ChatGPT is a large language model.
-It’s based on OpenAI’s GPT (Generative Pre-trained Transformer) architecture, which is known for its ability to generate high-quality text across various domains.
+It uses OpenAI’s GPT (Generative Pre-trained Transformer) architecture, which generates high-quality text across various domains.

 Q4.
 What is the difference between LLM and AI?